Red Hen Publications

 It wasn’t just Supremacist politics that Albus got a thorough trouncing over at the end of his first summer out of Hogwarts.
 He and Gellert had gone thoroughly, completely, and altogether Hallows-mad over the course of that summer, and all of their hot air and blue-sky pie over eventually ruling the world was subordinate to what they were going to do with themselves after first going off together adventuring to find the cursed things.

-I think it wasn’t just Gellert’s vision of ruling the world that Albus ended up taking a strong aversion to, but to the Hallows also.
+I think in the aftermath of Ariana’s death it wasn’t just Gellert’s vision of ruling the world that Albus ended up taking a strong aversion to, but to the Hallows also.

 I rather think that after that summer, he veered off from anything to do with the Hallows until 1945 and Gellert turned one of them over to him.